KennedyTedesco/KennedyTedesco/README.md

 ### Hey 👋

 My name is Kennedy Tedesco.
 I was born in Brazil 🇧🇷, and I'm also an Italian 🇮🇹 citizen.
-I primarily work with PHP, but I have a real crush on Rust, system-level programming, interpreters, parsers, and more.
+I primarily work with PHP (a Laravel specialist), but I have a real crush on Rust, system-level programming, interpreters, parsers, and more.

 Curious what I've been working on recently?